jamesloper/meteor-mango/README.md

-**Meteor Mango** is a simple, lightweight alternative to collection2, simple-schema, and collection-hooks, and can auto sync relational data.
+**Meteor Mango** is a simple, lightweight alternative to collection-hooks and can auto sync relational data.
 Say hello to a more maintainable codebase.
-Collection-hooks can cause spaghetti code, so don't overuse them!
+However collection-hooks can cause spaghetti code, so don't overuse them!

 ### Installation
 To add to your project, just run `meteor npm install --save meteor-mango`